kumpeapps/KKid/SECURITY.md

 ## Reporting a Vulnerability

-Please report any vulnerabilites to helpdesk@kumpeapps.com
+Please report any vulnerabilites by raising an issue in the repo.